aaagab/nargs/end-user.md

 - JSON strings can be single quoted.

 ### Aliases Equal/Colon Values Notation
 - All arguments' aliases accept equal/colon values notation.
+(Warning: external single quotes trigger error on Windows CMD terminal)
 - i.e. --argument`='value1 value2 "this is value3"'`
 - i.e. --argument`="value1 value2 'this is value3'"`
 - i.e. -a`="value1 value2 'this is value3'"`